willwh/hook.io/README.md

      hookio-helloworld

 Spawn up as many as you want.
-The first one becomes an `output` ( server ), the rest will become `inputs` ( clients ).
-Each helloworld input will emit a hello on an interval.
-Now watch the i/o party!
+The first one becomes a server, the rest will become clients.
+Each helloworld hook emits a hello on an interval.
+Now watch the i/o party go!

 <!--
 If you want to start logging all these messages simply install `hookio-logger` with: